lammps/lammps/doc/src/fix_tgnh_drude.rst

 """"""""""""

-These fixes are only available when LAMMPS was built with the USER-DRUDE package.
+These fixes are only available when LAMMPS was built with the DRUDE package.
 These fixes cannot be used with dynamic groups as defined by the :doc:`group <group>` command.
 These fixes cannot be used in 2D simulations.